finnpedersenkazes/GitAttributesInAL/README.md

 *.al linguist-language=AL
 ````

-You can add the file directly on GitHub by chosing add file.
+You can add the file directly on GitHub by chosing Add file, Create new file.
 The project is then correctly detected as being a AL project and  you can filter your GitHub repositories by the AL language.

 ![Image of Playground](images/SearchAL.png)